 There are presently at least nine nations with nuclear weapons in the world: the United States, Russia, China, France, Great Britain, Israel, India, Pakistan and North Korea.

-And if North Korea progresses from its present poorly developed nuclear technology to a more sophisticated bomb, an arms race could take off in East Asia, with Japan feeling pressure to abandon its long-standing nonnuclear stance.
+And if North Korea continues to improve its nuclear technology, an arms race could take off in East Asia, with Japan feeling pressure to abandon its long-standing nonnuclear stance.

 The prospect of rogue nations having their hands on the bomb is terrifying.
 But, in reality, the world has lived with the prospect of nuclear war since 1945, the year the United States dropped two atomic bombs (primitive compared to today’s nuclear weapons) on Hiroshima and Nagasaki.
 The immediate effect of those bombs was the deaths of at least 150,000 Japanese citizens.